thephpleague/url/4.0/components/query.md

 echo $newQuery; //displays 'foo=bar&p=y+olo'
 ~~~

-You can filter the query according to its parameters name.
+You can filter the query according to the parameters name:

 ~~~php
 use League\Uri\Components\Query;